dreramirez91/FurEverHome/journals/ray_parker.md

 ## July 10, 2023
 The front-end has a good template for a home, app, nav, signup, and login.
 Tomorrow we will start front-end authentication.
 Currently we're ahead of schedule and brainstorming what we need to accomplish next.

+## July 11, 2023
+Front-end authentication is finished.
+We decided to continue using react and not go with redux.
+Tomorrow we plan on working in teams to develop the list view and create dog view.

+## July 12, 2023
+Right now we're dealing with a blocker in logging in and signing up without duplicates.
+We will spend time researching this tonight and continue to mob code in the front end.
+Our goal is to start the list dogs dogs and create dog today.